 What does the motorcycle maker Harley-Davidson and the bicycle clothes manufacturer Rapha have in common?
 It’s not that both brands make products involving two wheels.
 The commonality is that both companies cultivate strong communities through a combination of in-person events, community-member perks, and apps that foster authentic connections among like-minded enthusiasts.

 Why are communities so important to a brand’s bottom line?
 Research shows that when people feel more connected to a brand, they exhibit increased brand trust, loyalty, and evangelism.
 Plus, brands that build communities and the platforms their users connect with have a better understanding of their customer’s core demographics and new product essentials.

 But building a community isn’t as easy as inviting customers to follow your brand on Instagram.
 Rather, a true community facilitates users to dynamically connect around a niche topic via a digital platform specifically tailored to their unique use case.

-To learn about the ins and outs of building a niche community for maximum impact, we tapped the expertise of former Healthline VP Todd Zander, now a niche community consultant, to understand why communities matter, how brands can encourage customer engagement and a sense of belonging, and must-have functionality for online community platforms.
+To learn about the ins and outs of building a niche community for maximum impact, we tapped the expertise of former Healthline VP Todd Zander, now a niche community consultant, to understand why communities matter, how brands can encourage customer engagement and a sense of belonging, and must-have functionality for online community platforms, like in-app messaging.